- Donia Human Rights Fellows Program

 The fellowship provides a stipend of up to $5,000 to defray the costs of living for eight weeks.
 Applications will be reviewed by a committee from DHRC.
 If COVID-19 restrictions and conditions permit travel to the relevant placement, the fellowship will provide an additional $1,000 to reimburse travel expenses.

 Upon completion of this internship, fellows are expected to deliver a presentation of their internship projects and experiences and submit a written reflection to DHRC.

-This fellowship is open to LSA undergraduates in the class of 2023 or 2024.
-Students can apply from any department in LSA.
-It is not open to graduating seniors (i.e., students graduating in WN22 or SP/SU22).
+This fellowship is open to U-M undergraduates in the class of 2025 or 2026.
+Students can apply from any department.
+It is not open to graduating seniors (i.e., students graduating in WN24 or SP/SU24).
 Students must return to campus for at least one semester after completing this internship.

 Applicants must submit the following:

 1. A proposal: The 2-3 page single-spaced proposal should include a complete description of the student's proposed internship.
 The proposal should include a detailed description of the organization and the nature of the work the student will be performing; the dates of the proposed internship; any relevant experience; relevant language skills; proposed itemized budget; and other relevant information.
 It should be sufficiently detailed to permit the selection committee to evaluate the quality and feasibility of the proposed project or program.
 Students do not need to have a track record of experience to be considered.

 2. Letter of invitation from the proposed placement.
 The student must submit a letter from the organization, and ideally from the student’s proposed supervisor, regarding the substantive work or projects.
 Students will not be funded to perform administrative or clerical work for the organization.